 Here at HotRate, we’ve written a lot about computer mice and specifically about computer gaming mice.
 But whenever we write an article, one brand has a tendency to go above and beyond.
-Logitech is making some of the best gaming mouse models on the market, and there’s a surprising amount of variance in their selection of products.
+Logitech currently makes some of the best gaming mouse models on the market, and there’s a surprising amount of variance in their selection of products.

-Whether you’re looking for a mouse that can improve your performance in a competitive FPS or a way to more easily handle your cool down powers in your favorite MMO, there’s a model available to you.
-We’ve reviewed 10 of the best models we’ve found, but we’ve also put together a dedicated guide you can use to make your shopping experience simpler.
+Whether you’re looking for a mouse that can improve your performance in a competitive FPS or a way to more easily handle your cool-down powers in your favorite MMO, there’s a model available to you.
+We’ve reviewed 10 of the best models we’ve found, and we’ve also put together a dedicated guide you can use to make your shopping experience simpler.

 - Logitech G602 Lag-Free Wireless Gaming Mouse

 - Logitech G9x Programmable Laser Gaming Mouse

 - Logitech G402 Hyperion Fury FPS Gaming Mouse

 - Logitech G900 Chaos Spectrum Gaming Mouse